High costs, low speed and insufficient transparency are just some of the key challenges associated with cross-border settlements.

 “By using Core-FX, firms have taken major steps towards eliminating counterparty settlement risk, reducing costs and better managing funding and liquidity”

 I hope that this blog has explained how Baton’s DLT based technologies can help firms overcome the cost challenges associated with cross-border settlement.
-Please reach out if you have any questions or would like further information by emailing [email protected].
+If you have any questions or would like to learn more about Baton Core-FX please don’t hesitate to contact me at [email protected].